Mihai-Solescu/data-pipeline-fwk/docs/ADD.md

 * **`.function`**: A function handle to the stateless component that performs the computation.
 * **`.inputs`** (struct, optional): A struct mapping local input names for the function to their **Dependency Recipes** (e.g., `struct('data_in', 'previous_stage.output_name')`).
 This defines the stage's connections within the DAG.
 If this field is missing, the stage is considered to have no inputs.
 * **`.params`** (cell array of strings, optional): A cell array of strings listing all parameter names the stage depends on, whether global or from the grid.
 This is crucial for granular hashing.
-If this field is missing, the stage is considered to have only the inherited parameter dependencies, implicitely, and no used ones.
+If this field is missing, the stage is considered to have only the inherited parameter dependencies, implicitly, and no used ones.
 This means that at runtime the params struct passed to the function will be empty, even though the inputs that will be passed in will be those with specific values for their inherited parameters, and thus the output will be dependent on the same parameter values.
 * **`.outputs`** (cell array of structs, optional): A cell array of structs, where each struct defines an output's `.name` and its `.storage_policy`.
 If this field is missing, the stage is considered to have no outputs.
 * **`.execution_mode`** (string, optional): Controls the stage's execution scope.
 It defaults to `'per_run'`.
   * `'per_run'`: The stage runs once for each valid parameter combination from the grid.